Need help now?

 Half of Us

 Half of Us is a groundbreaking national campaign which raises awareness about the prevalence of mental health issues on campus and connects students to the appropriate resources to get help.
 Developed with our partner mtvU — the largest television network for college students reaching over 9 million students — this Peabody award-winning program features high-profile artists like Mary J. Blige , Pete Wentz and Brittany Snow discussing their own struggles with mental health issues.
 These stories, along with the campaign's resources and interactive elements, help students learn they are not alone.
-The campaign has generated over one billion impressions since it was launched in late 2006, reaching students at over 1300 colleges.
+The campaign has generated over one billion impressions since it was launched in late 2006.

 Visit halfofus.com for more information.